 Now there is a problem.
 Is a security interest that secures both the sticker price on the new car and the remaining balance on the old car regarded as a "purchase-money security interest?"
-The Burgesses, of course, say "no." Ford Credit says "yes."
-The District Court held that the security interest covering the Burgesses' vehicle was not a purchase-money security interest and was therefore not entitled to the new protection in BAPCPA against cramdown to the extent the dealer advances sums to repay the negative equity on the Burgesses' trade-in vehicle.
+The Fords, of course, say "no." Ford Credit says "yes."
+The Bankruptcy Court held that the security interest covering the Fords' vehicle was a purchase-money security interest in its entirety and was therefore entitled to the new protection in BAPCPA against cramdown.